 5. Do Air Duct Cleaning or Replacement when Needed

 Air duct cleaning service includes cleaning the whole unit and the ducts of the HVAC unit.
+Get it every 3 to 5 years.
 However, while cleaning the air ducts, you’ll have to ensure that the HVAC cleaning company isn’t using any harmful unauthorized chemicals.